bobbingwide/oik/README.md

 Some plugins have been created as separate plugins (e.g. uk-tides).
 Others have been changed so that you can activate them by changing oik settings, so are no longer activatable.

 ## Changelog
+# 3.2.3
+* Changed: update oik_remote::are_you_local to support testing in WPMS https://github.com/bobbingwide/oik-libs/issues/9
+* Fixed: Cater for old/renamed versions of plugins https://github.com/bobbingwide/oik/issues/80
+* Tested: With PHP 7.0, 7.1 and 7.2 https://github.com/bobbingwide/oik/issues/91
+* Tested: With WordPress 4.9.1 and WordPress Multisite

 # 3.2.2
 * Changed: Added tag= parameter to [bw_address] shortcode https://github.com/bobbingwide/oik/issues/89
 * Changed: String changes for improved internationalization https://github.com/bobbingwide/oik/issues/9